hecnguyen/Customer-Segmentation/README.md

 <p>• Customers tend to make more purchases during winter and autumn compared to spring and summer</p>

 <h2>Recommendations & Next Steps</h2>
-• Investigate why the outerwear category has the lowest sales compared to other categories.
+<p>• Investigate why the outerwear category has the lowest sales compared to other categories.
 Consider either discontinuing outerwear or exploring promotional strategies to boost its sales

 • Explore strategies to boost sales during spring and summer by promoting seasonal clothing with spring and summer themes

-• Montana stands out with a remarkable number of customers, indicating a thriving consumer market
+• Montana stands out with a remarkable number of customers, indicating a thriving consumer market</p>